Panther tank: Design

 The Panther was rushed into combat before all of its teething problems had been corrected.
-Reliability was considerably improved over time, and the Panther proved to be a very effective fighting vehicle, but some design flaws, such as its weak final drive units, were never corrected.
+Reliability was considerably improved over time, and the Panther proved to be a very effective fighting vehicle, although some of its design flaws, such as weak final drive, were never fully rectified.

-The crew had five members: driver, radio operator (who also fired the bow machine gun), gunner, loader, and commander.
+General Hasso von Manteuffel considered the Panther Germany's "most satisfactory" tank, saying it "would have been close to the ideal, had it been possible to design with a lower silhouette."